Community Partnerships

 Because we are compelled by Christ to be the healing presence of God’s love in the world, we work to transform the lives of the vulnerable through food, health, education, relationship building, and inclusivity initiatives.

-If you would like to be more involved in this work please contact Susan Darrow (sdarrow99@me.com) or Hillary Peete (hpeete@spcathedral.com).
+If you would like to be more involved in this work please contact Kathy Michaels (klmichaels2@tampabay.rr.com) or Rev. Hillary Peete (hpeete@spcathedral.com).

 Volunteer in the food pantry, help with handy projects on campus, or support families during Life Skills classes.
 More details coming soon!